Epigene/Epigene.github.io/_posts/2015-07-20-Rails-Initialize-App-in-2016.md

 ---
 layout: post
-title: Rails: Initialize App in 2016
+title: (Rails) Initialize App in 2016
 ---

 ```
 # Replace <project> with _myapp_ and you are good to go.